Fly Me to the Moon (manga): Manga

 In February 2020, Viz Media announced that they licensed the manga for an English release.
 The first volume was published on September 8, 2020.
-As of 13 September 2022, thirteen volumes have been released.
+As of February 11, 2025, 27 volumes have been released.
+On May 9, 2023, Viz Media launched their Viz Manga digital manga service, with the series' chapters receiving simultaneous English publication in North America as they are released in Japan.